rootstrap/bamboozled/README.md

 ```

-If you set the <b>api_url</b> param when create the client, the gem will <b>ignore the subdomain</b> and directly will request information to the url you have set.
+If you set the <b>api_url</b> param when creating the client, the gem will <b>ignore the subdomain</b> and it will request information directly to the url you have set.
 Please notice and follow the structure of the API URL.

 ### Reports